 While most modern cameras can take good pictures, not all can do it in tough conditions.
 The more challenging the shooting environment, the better the camera needs to be.
-Photography is all about capturing light and situations with very little light can often provide a challenge to even the best of cameras.
+Photography is all about capturing light and situations with very little light can be a challenge for even the best cameras.

-While you may think that good low light capabilities are only important for photographers whose focus is on taking pictures in dark concert venues or chasing the Northern Lights around the night sky, there are actually low light applications for all sorts of shooters.
-Sports photographers must be able to shoot high ISOs on darkened fields or in arenas and wedding photographers may need to take clear photos in dimly-lit reception halls.
+Good low light capabilities is not just for dark concert venues or the Northern Lights.
+There are low light applications for all sorts of shooters.
+Sports photographers must be able to shoot high ISOs in arenas and wedding photographers may need to take clear photos in dimly-lit reception halls or churches.
 Street photographers often find that a lot of a city’s most interesting people come out at night.
-Landscapes can often look way more dramatic in the dark and astrophotography is a lot of fun.
+Landscapes can often look way more dramatic in the dark – not to mention the challenges of astrophotography!

-In this article we will talk about what makes a good low light camera and tell you about some of the best ones on the market.
-These aren’t just cameras that are capable of shooting well at high ISOs– these are really good all-around cameras that just happen to excel in the dark.
+In this article we will talk about what makes a good low light camera and tell you about some of the best ones on the market for a variety of price points and skill levels.*

 Unfortunately, full frame cameras do have their downsides.
 Full frame cameras are generally heavier and more expensive than their crop sensor or MFT counterparts.
 Photographers who don’t want to spend a lot of money or haul around a super heavy load may want to look at a camera with a smaller sensor even though it probably won’t perform quite as well when things get dark.